duende-nl/mpy_veml6075_esp8266/README.md

 main.py: This is a sample program to show how this driver can be used.
 To show the measured data a small OLED display is used in this sample.

+I used https://github.com/alexhla/uva-uvb-sensor-veml6075-driver as a starting point, but because there is no smbus module available for micropython for the ESP8266 I had to do a rewrite.